suryapratapsinghrathour/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 - Loading helpful package (dplyr)
 0. Downloading and Unzipping File
 1. Assigning all the data frames
-    1.1 features, activity, subject_test, x_test, y_test, y_train, x_train, subject_train.
+    1.1.1 features, activity, subject_test, x_test, y_test, y_train, x_train, subject_train
-2. Step 1- Merges the training and the test sets to create one data set.
-    2.1 merging test data
+2. Step 1- Merges the training and the test sets to create one data set 2.1 merging test data
     2.2 merging train data
     2.3 total merge(merging test data and train data)
-3. Step 2- Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Step 2- Extracts only the measurements on the mean and standard deviation for each measurement
-4. Step 3- Uses descriptive activity names to name the activities in the data set.
+4. Step 3- Uses descriptive activity names to name the activities in the data set
 5. Step 4- Appropriately labels the data set with descriptive variable names
-6. Step 5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+6. Step 5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 7. Creating New File FinalData